Krishna200608/QuickBlog/ReadMe.md

 * npm or yarn
 * MongoDB (local or Atlas)
 * ImageKit account (for API keys)
-* (Optional) Gemini API key for additional AI features
+* Gemini API key for additional AI features

 ---